 - Hovering or clicking on LCP will show you the largest element that determined your LCP score.

-If it’s an image and your server isn’t to blame, proper compression should already put you in the “good” LCP bracket.
+If it’s an image and your server isn’t to blame, proper compression will often already put you in the “good” LCP bracket.

 With text, ensure it’s placed in the initial HTML response the browser gets from your server.

 If your server reacts slowly to the requests sent by the browser, your LCP will be affected.